 In this paper, we consider a wireless mesh access network illustrated in Figure 1.
 Each AP and corresponding clients form a cell.
 Without loss of generality, we assume that all the cells operate with IEEE 802.11b standard and the interference exclusively comes from the cells with same frequency.
 Furthermore, the distance between cells are sufficiently large in the sense that the accumulated interference experienced at the receiver only affects the SINR value and not block the whole transmission.
-We consider the worst case where all APs are transmitting under saturated traffic load.
-In other words, the APs always have packets to transmit and can communicate with each other via the backbone mesh routers with negligible delay.
-Also, we assume that the APs are transmitters and clients are receivers due to the dominance of downlink traffic, as assumed2 in [16] [17] [18] [19] and [20].
+We assume that the channels are slow-varying additive white Gaussian noise (AWGN) channels.
+The channel gains of each pair of nodes are assumed to be constant over the time period of interest.
+As we are interested in the maximum achievable throughput, we consider the worst case where all APs are saturated.
+In other words, the APs always have packets to transmit and they can communicate with each other via the backbone mesh routers with negligible delay.
+Also, we assume that the APs are transmitters and clients are receivers due to the dominance of downlink traffic, as assumed2 in [11] [12] and [13].
 We only focus on the joint frequency and power allocation where the contention behavior is less relevant and thus omitted.
 Therefore, we can simplify our model as that all the APs are transmitting data to the associated clients consistently.
 We assume that each AP is capable of adjusting the operating frequency and power as well as acquiring the SINR values measured at the client by short ACK messages.

 Let us first consider the simplest case where there is only one cell in the wireless mesh access network, i.e., a single WLAN.
-Upon receiving the SINR value3 measured by the client, denoted by γ , the AP tunes the physical parameters in order to maximize the throughput, which is defined as where R_i is the raw data rate specified by the IEEE 802.11 standard and R^ , i.e., the throughput of this cell, is a nondecreasing function of received SINR γ .
-P_e is the error probability of the transmission channel, which is a function of SINR value providing the transmission rate [21].
+In the following two sections, we assume that the APs have pre-determined and fixed modulation and coding schemes.
+In other words, upon receiving the SINR value3 measured by the client, denoted by γ , the AP tunes the physical parameters in order to maximize the throughput, which is defined as where R_i is the raw data rate specified by the IEEE 802.11 standard and R^ , i.e., the throughput of this cell, is a nondecreasing function of received SINR γ .
+P_e is the error probability of the transmission channel, which is a function of SINR value providing the modulation and coding scheme [14].
 Apparently, if there is only one cell in the mesh access network, the AP will boost the power as much as possible to increase the value of γ and thus the throughput is maximized.